-In order to promote the above goals of equity, diversity, and inclusion, ECOOP/ISSTA 2021 aims for:
+In order to promote the above goals of equity, diversity, and inclusion, ICSE 2019 aims for

 Speaker diversity – recruit invited speakers and panelists from diverse populations, backgrounds, and research areas within software engineering, to increase diversity in thinking and perspective.

-Mitigate biases – promote double-blind reviewing, as a means to mitigate subconscious biases against author affiliation, national origin, gender, sexual orientation, and race.
+Mitigate biases – promote double-blind reviewing, as a means to mitigate subconscious biases against national origin, gender, sexual orientation, and race.